-If you are itching to get involved in property investing but don’t have the financial capability, take a look at some of the peer to peer options such as Property Partner in the UK and Peer Street in the USA, both which allow you to own property shares.
+If you are itching to get involved in property investing but don’t have the financial capability, you could look at some of the peer to peer options such as Crowd Property in the UK and Peer Street in the USA.

-In the UK, the government’s increase of stamp duty tax on buy-to-let properties has drastically reduced rental property returns.
+In the UK, the government’s stamp duty tax increase on buy-to-let properties has drastically reduced rental property returns.

 Buying property outright has a cost of entry high, but if you have the cash and can avoid the temptation to finance, property ownership still remains one of the best investments to build long-term wealth.

 Best Investments: Yourself

 Overall Risk: ??

 Risk of Total Capital Loss: ??

 One of the best investments you can make is in yourself.
 This could be in the form of going back to university, taking classes, retraining or earning professional accreditations.
 Your income is your greatest tool in life.